2018 Is The Year Democrats Got Comfortable Talking Health Care Again

 "I think Republicans feel that the increasing radicalization of the Democratic Party, that the growing support for Medicare for all — without a realistic plan to pay for it — also provides an opportunity when talking to a lot of voters who are trying to make up their minds right now," Steel said.

+Estimates of the cost of Medicare for all vary widely, as in one recent study that found it could cost up to $32 trillion or save up to $2 trillion over a decade.

-While these arguments are being used to motivate voters to turn out on Election Day, the reality is that the election probably won't do much to settle the debate.
+While these arguments about Medicare for all and preexisting conditions are being used to motivate voters to turn out on Election Day, the reality is that the election probably won't do much to settle the debate.